Prisca92/Project-4-final/README.md

 Despite having a low false positive rate.
 We believe when making predictions it is more advantageous to falsely identify patients with heart disease.
-Having a High false negative rate would be more concerning as the aim of this model is to not only identify patients at risk but to also ensure healthcare professions can give  recommendations for managing and reducing the risk of heart disease, including lifestyle modifications and preventive measures, to improve overall health and minimize disease risk for at-risk patients.
+Having a High false negative rate would be more concerning as the aim of this model is to not only identify patients at risk but to also ensure healthcare professionals can give  recommendations for managing and reducing the risk of heart disease, including lifestyle modifications and preventive measures, to improve overall health and minimize disease risk for at-risk patients.